flurdy/blog/_posts/2023-06-14-mvp-too-late-launch-first.md

 Waiting to launch until when a MVP is ready may be some time.
 Even a small MVP is a significant delay.

-Delaying till MVP it basicall a mini big bang release.
+Delaying till MVP it basically a mini big bang release.

-And you loose the benefits of launching very early:
+And you loose the benefits of launching even earlier:

-#### Real prod data
+#### Real data

-The important part of launching early is to start *using real production data* and *run in the real production environment*.
+The important part of launching early is to start using *real production data* and run in the *real production environment*.

 Instead of faking maybe unrealistic traffic, or even totally ignorable data, in a substandard environment.